oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

     should apply to.
 But thats not so easy to get them all, as many applications or toolkits might simply not be interested in the first place.
+-   a thierd path is to provide the means for tracking colour conversions

+### History tracking for colour conversions

+-   embed profile ID's into DL's (done - psid)
+-   export colour conversions as DL's (done - is a CMM backend API requirement)
+-   embed DL's into the output profile API:oyColourConversion\_OutputProfile()
+-   optional e.g. oyProfile\_OptionSet( “history\_tracking” )
+-   examine tools - on screen (compiz?)

 Flexibility
 -----------